The conflux of multiple destinies

 When MaRa first felt that call, it seemed to come from all directions.
 It was an invisible force that not only tugged at the strings of the Multiverse, but also seemed to affect something much deeper: the fabric of destinies.

 CosTelor, analyzing the distorted frequencies of strings, also feels this attraction.
-"There seem to be many points of convergence, but they are not random.
+"There seem to be many points of convergence, but they're not random.
 It's like all the destinies in this region of the Multiverse are intertwining in a way we've never seen before.
 There's a tension between them, like they're about to collide at one point."

 * * *